michaellenahan/docs.opencivicdata.org/scrape/events.rst

 Writing an Events Scraper
 ===========================

 Events listings are one of the more compelling datasets that we are able to collect, since it allows for near real-time updating of upcoming events.
-Events include hearings, meetings, or bascially anything with a date and time listed by the organization you're scraping.
+Events include hearings, meetings, or basically anything with a date and time listed by the organization you're scraping.

 Target Data
 -----------